-Separately, 24 year-old Nurnadille Edlena, dressed in a headscarf and full-length robe, takes notes intently as the man before her introduces himself.
+Separately, 24-year-old Nurnadille Elena, dressed in a headscarf and full-length robe, takes notes intently as the man before she introduces himself.

 The two are at Halal Speed Dating, a new matchmaking event in Kuala Lumpur that is helping Malaysian Muslims find partners in a largely conservative society where courtship is frowned upon and marriages are often arranged.

-The dating service is halal, meaning permissible under Islamic law, as it is practised with an Islamic approach: women speed daters must be chaperoned by a wali, or guardian until she gets married and who grants her the permission to do so.
+The dating service is halal, meaning permissible under Islamic law, as it is practiced with an Islamic approach: women speed daters must be chaperoned by a wali, or guardian until she gets married and who permits her to do so.

 “I brought my parents as they are the best people who can guide me to find someone,” said Nurnadille.
 “I’m focusing on finding someone who can willingly accept me for who I am.”

 Halal Speed Dating’s founders say most of their clients hope to find a spouse.
-A client can shortlist up to three possible partners but can only negotiate marriage with one at a time, in accordance with Islamic rules.
+A client can shortlist up to three possible partners but can only negotiate marriage with one at a time, by Islamic rules.